In case you’ve forgotten during the pandemic, airports can be loud, crowded, and expensive.

 The Business Platinum Card® from American Express

 The Business Platinum Card from American Express offers the same broad airport lounge membership (including Priority Pass Select) as the personal version of this card.
-You’ll also get perks like a 35% airline bonus when you redeem your points (on up to 500,000 points back per calendar year), a fee credit for Global Entry or TSA Precheck, Gold status with the Marriott Bonvoy and Hilton Honors programs, up to $200 in Dell credits each year and more.
-For the $595 annual fee (See Rates & Fees), you’ll earn 5x points on flights and prepaid hotels booked through AmexTravel.com, 1.5x points on eligible purchases of $5,000 or more (up to 1 million additional points per calendar year), and 1x points on all other eligible purchases.
+You’ll also get perks like a 35% airline bonus when you redeem your points (on up to 500,000 points back per calendar year), a fee credit for Global Entry or TSA Precheck, Gold status with the Marriott Bonvoy and Hilton Honors programs, up to $400 in statement credits each year with Dell and more.
+For the $595 annual fee, which will be $695 if the application is received on or after 1/13/2022 (See Rates & Fees), you’ll earn 5x points on flights and prepaid hotels booked through AmexTravel.com, 1.5x points on eligible purchases of $5,000 or more and on eligible purchases in key business categories (on up to $2 million of these purchases per calendar year), and 1x points on other eligible purchases.

 Marriott Bonvoy Brilliant™ American Express® Card